Assessing Relative Volatility/Intermittency/Energy Dissipation: Introduction

-The concept of realised relative volatility/intermittency also paves the way for practical applications of some recent advances in the asymptotic theory of power variations of \emph{non-semimartingales} (see, e.g., \cite{CNW06} and \cite{BNCP12,BNCP13}) to volatility/intermittency measurements and inference with empirical data.
-In the non-semimartingale setting, realised power variations need to be scaled properly, in a way that depends on the smoothness of the process through an unknown parameter, to ensure convergence.
-This makes inference, in particular, difficult.
-Realised \emph{relative} power variations, however, are \emph{self-scaling} and, moreover, admit a statistically feasible central limit theorem, which can be used, e.g., to construct confidence intervals for the realised relative volatility/intermittency.
+In the non-semimartingale setting, realised power variations need to be scaled properly, in a way that depends on the smoothness of the process through unknown parameters, to ensure convergence.
+Realised relative power variations, however, are \emph{self-scaling} and, moreover, admit a statistically feasible central limit theorem, which can be used, e.g., to construct confidence intervals for the realised relative volatility/intermittency.
 (Self-scaling statistics have also been recently used by \citet{PW2013} to construct a goodness-of-fit test for the volatility coefficient of a fractional diffusion.)

-We start the further discussion by describing, in\ Section \ref{sec:energy}, how energy dissipation in turbulence is defined and traditionally assessed.
-This is followed by a brief outline of some results from the theory of \emph{Brownian semistationary} ($\mathcal{BSS}$) processes that are pertinent for the main topic of the present paper.
-The definition of realised relative volatility/intermittency/energy dissipation is given in Section \ref{sec:relative}.
-For concreteness and because of its particular importance we focus on realised relative energy dissipation.
-Asymptotic probabilistic properties---consistency and a functional central limit theorem---for realised relative power variations are derived in Section \ref{sec:asymptotic}.
-Applications to data on turbulence and energy prices are presented in Section \ref{sec:applications}.
-Section \ref{sec:conclusion} concludes.
+This paper is organised as follows.
+Section \ref{sec:bss} presents some results from the theory of \emph{Brownian semistationary} processes that are pertinent to assessment of volatility/intermittency, and the definitions of relative volatility/intermittency and realised relative power variations are given in Section \ref{sec:relative}.
+A stable functional central limit theorem for realised relative power variations of Brownian semistationary processes is presented in Section \ref{sec:asymptotic}.
+An application to empirical data on atmospheric turbulence is carried out in Section \ref{sec:applications}, and Section \ref{sec:conclusion} concludes.
+Appendices contain a discussion of extending the theory beyond Brownian semistationary processes (Appendix \ref{app:fractional}), an alternative method of assessing the volatility/intermittency of a Brownian semistationary process (Appendix \ref{app:scaling}), some supporting results (Appendix \ref{drift}), and a preliminary analysis of electricity spot prices using the methodology of the paper (Appendix \ref{energyprices}).